smurphynz/FitnessTracker-1/replit.md

   - React app with blue theme now loads correctly on port 5002
   - Development servers running properly with Express (5002) and Vite (5173)
   - Verified blue gradient background and updated app title are active
+- June 28, 2025.
+Implemented comprehensive blue color system following design specifications
+  - Established primary blue scale: primary-50 through primary-900 for consistent hierarchy
+  - Updated all components to use new color tokens instead of hardcoded values
+  - Replaced all forest- classes and #FFEB3B yellow colors with proper blue palette
+  - Applied accessibility-focused contrast ratios for text and backgrounds
+  - Success/error states now use semantic green (#10B981) and red (#EF4444) colors
+  - Maintained yellow accent (#FFC107) sparingly for high-priority highlights only
 ```

 ## User Preferences